isabonham/isabonham/Readme.md

 - 🎓 Studying Digital Design at Federal University of Ceará.
 - 🧠 I'm learning about Javascript and Typescript.
+- 🧠 Currently doing work in html and css
 - 📫 How to reach me: isa.bonham@alu.ufc.br

 <!--